FREQUENTLY ASKED

 50.

-If I am filing my CLE compliance report after the March 1
+If I am filing my CLE compliance report after the March 1 deadline, how do I

-deadline, how do I know if my late fee should be $75 or $200?
+know if my late fee should be $75 or $200?

-Answer: The fees due can be found on
+Answer: The fees due can be found on the front of your CLE

-the front of your CLE compliance report in the box labeled “FEES.”
+compliance report in the box labeled “FEES.”

-51. What happens if I
+51. What happens if I do not

-do not establish my CLE compliance with the Commission?
+establish my CLE compliance with the Commission?

 Answer:

-Suspensions, if you have not timely filed your annual CLE
+Rule 419(c) and (d), SCACR, Administrative Suspensions, if you have not timely filed your annual CLE compliance

-paid all fees, promptly after March 15, the
+requirements and paid all fees, promptly after

-of compliance and pay the filing fee and any penalty by April 15.
-Promptly after April 15, the Commission
+file your report of compliance and pay the filing fee and any penalty by April

-of South Carolina.
-Those attorneys
+Supreme Court of South Carolina.
+Those

-to the Clerk of the Supreme Court of South Carolina.
+licenses to the Clerk of the Supreme Court of South Carolina.

 52.